 Medieval games are less common than you might think.
-Rare is the videogame that doesn’t feature at least one sword, suit of armour, or roast chicken, but they’re usually mixed in with bearded hermits slinging magic fireballs, which we’re reliably informed your average medieval peasant had very little knowledge of.
+Rare is a videogame that doesn’t feature at least one sword, suit of armour, or roast chicken.
+Still, they’re usually mixed in with bearded hermits slinging magic fireballs, which we’re reliably informed your average medieval peasant had very little knowledge of.

-To that end, we’ve assembled a list of the finest PC games that eschew all the prophecy and pyrotechnics for some good old fashioned steel-on-steel action.
+To that end, we’ve assembled a list of the best PC games that eschew all the prophecy and pyrotechnics for good old-fashioned steel-on-steel action.
 Medieval games come in all different shapes and sizes, with some opting for a more fantasy game style.
 Strange women lying in ponds distributing swords is, after all, no basis for a system of government.
 Similarly, a level ten Necromancer against a blacksmith wearing a potato sack is no basis for a fair fight.

 Here are the best medieval games on PC:

 Conqueror’s Blade is a free-to-play MMO set in the gory Middle Ages, where you play as a warlord in command of an army, leading your chosen units into epic 15v15 PvP battles.
-You can survey the battlefield from both third-person and top-down perspectives, to ensure you’re squeezing every advantage from your positioning.
-You take part in Field Battles and Siege Battles, and can wield a huge amount of control over your combat style thanks to the sheer number of weapons and units you can customise.
-Sure, you can head into battle with a sword and shield – or your warlord can wield glaives, mauls, or even a huge Japanese nodachi.
+You can survey the battlefield from third-person and top-down perspectives to ensure you’re squeezing every advantage from your positioning.
+You take part in Field Battles and Siege Battles and can wield a huge amount of control over your combat style thanks to the sheer number of weapons and units you can customise.
+Sure, you can head into battle with a sword and shield – or your warlord can wield glaives, mauls, or even a huge Japanese No-Dachi.

-To raise the stakes, you’re able to join a House, and become part of a larger combined force – Houses engage in larger-scale battles such as Territory Wars, and if you’re lucky, your bannermates will share rewards and resources to help you grow your army’s strength.
+To raise the stakes, you can join a House and become part of a larger combined force.
+Houses engage in larger-scale battles such as Territory Wars, and if you’re lucky, your bannermates will share rewards and resources to help you grow your army’s strength.

 Mount and Blade 2: Bannerlord

 Mount and Blade 2: Bannerlord understands what combat in medieval games is all about, and that is the feeling of being part of an extremely dangerous moshpit, jostling for a few inches of space to swing your mace into someone’s forehead, who then dies instantly because that’s how maces and foreheads work.
-You’re never further away than an arrow in the eye from death, which means that Bannerlord’s huge battles absolutely thrum with vitality, tension, and danger.
+You’re never further away than an arrow in the eye from death, meaning Bannerlord’s huge battles thrum with vitality, tension, and danger.

-If this medieval game was just about creating openings and trading blows, it would still be a damn good time, but Mount and Blade 2: Bannerlord’s squelchy skirmishes take place in a huge medieval sandbox.
-Warring factions and empires help increase your Bannerlord party size with enough bribery, trading with Bannerlord caravans, hiring the best Bannerlord companions, bandit raids, sidequests, arena duels, and town management all exist side-by side.
-On top of this, the battles themselves feature an entire RTS layer, allowing you to order your troops into formations and give orders.
-It becomes a hybrid between your favourite strategy games, open-world games, simulation games, and RPG games, resulting in something totally and uniquely Bannerlord.
+If this medieval game were just about creating openings and trading blows, it would still be a damn good time, but Mount and Blade 2: Bannerlord’s squelchy skirmishes take place in a huge medieval sandbox.
+Warring factions and empires help increase your Bannerlord party size with enough bribery, trading with Bannerlord caravans, hiring the best Bannerlord companions, bandit raids, sidequests, arena duels, and managing Bannerlord workshops all exist side-by-side.
+On top of this, the battles feature an entire RTS layer, allowing you to order your troops into formations and give orders.
+It becomes a hybrid between your favourite open-world games, simulation games, and RPG games, resulting in something totally and uniquely Bannerlord.

-At the time of writing, Mount and Blade 2: Bannerlord is still in early access, so there’s a few rough spots to iron, cracks to smooth out, and breastplate stretchers to fetch.
-But, even at this stage, it’s still one of the finest medieval games out there.
-For fans of huge, exciting battles, or just moving from one city to the next selling large quantities of cheese.
+At the time of writing, Mount and Blade 2: Bannerlord has since left early access, but there are a few rough spots to iron, cracks to smooth out, and breastplate stretchers to fetch.
+Even at this stage, it’s still one of the finest medieval games for fans of huge, exciting battles or just moving from one city to the next to sell large quantities of cheese.

 Crusader Kings 3

 Paradox Interactive’s grand strategy games have a reputation for impenetrability, but we’d bet our favourite heirs that that’s set to change now Crusader Kings 3 is out.
 It’s not only the most instantly accessible of Paradox’s oeuvre; it achieves this without sacrificing an inch of depth, making it one of the best medieval games out there, according to our Crusader Kings 3 review.

-Crusader Kings 3 stands out from the medieval games crowd for one important reason: it’s about people, not empires.
-As much an RPG as it is a statistic-laden map painter (perhaps moreso), an average session of Crusader Kings 3 focuses on the triumphs, failings, victories, and heartbreaks of an individual ruler and the people close to them.
-It’s basically a magic box you click on to make cool stories come out of.
+Crusader Kings 3 stands out from the medieval games crowd for one crucial reason: it’s about people, not empires.
+As much an RPG as it is a statistic-laden map painter (perhaps more so), an average session of Crusader Kings 3 focuses on the triumphs, failings, victories, and heartbreaks of an individual ruler and the people close to them.
+It’s a magic box you click on to make cool stories come out of.

 Kingdom Come: Deliverance

-Kingdom Come: Deliverance sets itself apart from other medieval games by playing into disempowerment as a central mechanic, while still offering the sort of directed, character-and-quest filled world that many dedicated survival games lack.
+Kingdom Come: Deliverance sets itself apart from other medieval games by playing into disempowerment as a central mechanic while offering the directed, character-and-quest-filled world that many dedicated survival games lack.
 Set in medieval Bohemia, you slip into the sodden boots of Henry of Skalitz, the son of a blacksmith, and immediately throw yourself into such epic quests as “throw poo at man’s house” and “buy some charcoal.”
-Things soon liven up though, as Henry’s life is soon flipped turned upside down by the civil war sweeping the country.
+Things soon liven up, though, as Henry’s life is flipped upside down by the civil war sweeping the country.

-Before there were the zombie pirates and nuke-dropping ratmen of Total War: Warhammer II, there were a bunch of dudes in armour with pointy sticks ready to fight and die for their liege’s right to eat peacock seven times a week instead of only six.
-Medieval II: Total War is not only a classic of the Total War series, but one of the finest marriages of medieval games and grand strategy out there.
+Before there were the zombie pirates and nuke-dropping rat men of Total War: Warhammer 2, there were a bunch of dudes in armour with pointy sticks ready to fight and die for their liege’s right to eat peacock seven times a week instead of only six.
+Total War: Medieval 2 is not only a classic of the Total War series but one of the finest marriages of medieval games and grand strategy.

 A lot of the medieval games we’ve covered so far have been focused on strategy or simulation aspects.
-For Honor, however, is all about immediate clash of steel-on-steel.
+For Honor, however, is all about the immediate clash of steel-on-steel.
 Although it does feature a story campaign, For Honor is primarily a dedicated PvP experience.
-Players choose one of three factions – viking, knight, or samurai – and take part in intense competitive team battles lent cinematic flair by NPC combatants on all sides.
+Players choose one of several factions including Vikings, knights, or Samurai – and take part in intense competitive team battles lent cinematic flair by NPC combatants on all sides.

-For Honor has been out long enough to find an established competitive community, so new players to the experience may be in for a steep learning curve.
-Persevere, however, and you’ll be rewarded with graphically impressive, meaty duels, plus an answer to the age old question “could my samurai dad beat up your Viking dad?”
+The sword game has been out long enough to find an established competitive community, so new players to the experience may be in for a steep learning curve.
+Persevere, however, and you’ll be rewarded with graphically impressive, meaty duels, plus an answer to the age-old question, “Could my Samurai dad beat up your Viking dad?”
 If you’re still unconvinced, check out our For Honor review to learn more about how it all works.

-Strategy titles can bring to mind complex interfaces, endless statistics, and Matryoshka doll-esque menus within menus.
-Bad North is the opposite, and makes its case to strategy-inclined fans of medieval games with its minimal, sleek interface.
+Strategy titles can bring to mind complex interfaces, endless statistics, and Matryoshka doll-like menus within menus.
+Bad North is the opposite and makes its case to strategy-inclined fans of medieval games with its minimal, sleek interface.

-Constructed atop the stalwart genre pillars of rock-paper-scissors matchups and unit positioning, Bad North sees you defend a series of procedurally generated islands from viking invaders.
-Upgrades between missions and steadily increasing challenge and complexity keeps things interesting.
+Constructed atop the stalwart genre pillars of rock-paper-scissors matchups and unit positioning, Bad North sees you defend a series of procedurally generated islands from Viking invaders.
+Upgrades between missions and steadily increasing challenges and complexity keep things interesting.
 Plus, it’s just lovely to look at, at least until your tiny adorable soldiers get axed in the face and the crisp, inviting snow gets stained red with their entrails.
 As I say, adorable stuff.

-Eagle-eyed enjoyers of viking games may notice that this sounds quite similar to the last game we listed.
+Eagle-eyed enjoyers of Viking games may notice that this sounds quite similar to the last game we listed.
 Yes, they both contain the word ‘north’.
-And yes, they both feature vikings in some capacity.
-But while Bad North is a minimalist roguelite egg, Northgard is a fully-hatched RTS seagull, swooping down to steal your time, and possibly your chips.
+And yes, they both feature Vikings in some capacity.
+But while Bad North is a minimalist roguelite game, Northgard is a fully-hatched RTS seagull swooping down to steal your time and possibly your chips.

-This isn’t just one of those RTS games of the buildy-clicky-attacky variety either.
+This isn’t just one of those RTS games of the buildy-clicky-attacky variety, either.
 It’s got that, sure, but also a fleshed-out town management system.
-New recruits can be assigned various roles in your settlements, and various different victory conditions allow for different styles of play.
+You can assign recruits to various roles in your settlements, and various victory conditions allow for different play styles.
 Also, if you get the DLC, it has battle cats.
 Perfect.

-The Age of Empires 4 release date may be getting closer by the day, but that hasn’t stopped the developers whetting our appetites with a platter of spruced-up definitive editions for the well-loved series.
-It’s not strictly just a series of medieval games, sure, but it handles each time period it tackles so well that we’re saying it absolutely counts.
+Age of Empires 4 may be the newer game, but for medieval combat, we still love the spruced-up definitive edition of Age of Empires 2.
+It’s not strictly just a series of medieval games, but it handles each era so well that we’re saying it absolutely counts.

-It’s a testament to how well-made those classic titles were that, not only is there huge anticipation for the next instalment, but the definitive editions have been received extremely positively by both old and new players.
-They feature classic RTS combat with a massive unit variety, trade, and expansive technology trees.
+It’s a testament to how well-made those classic titles were that we still talk about the second game with such high praise.
+It features classic RTS combat with a massive unit variety, trade, and expansive technology trees.
 It’s still got a pretty healthy competitive scene, too.